 Course Objectives are as follows:

-- Write multi-paragraph essays for the four types of writing (descriptive, narrative, expository, and persuasive) using teacher and peer review to improve each composition.
+- Write multi-paragraph essays for the four types of writing (descriptive, narrative, expository, and persuasive) with teacher review to improve each composition.

 - Demonstrate an understanding of English grammar including: punctuation, mechanics, spelling, sentence structure, and parts of speech.

 - Identify techniques of literature such as irony, symbolism, and figures of speech.